Buttondown Documentation

 Substack has two different pages for settings: Publication settings, and Account settings.
 Exports are on the Publication settings.

-Not seeing an option to export?
-Make sure you're looking at Publication settings (not Account settings.)
+Not seeing the option to export?
+Make sure you're looking at the settings for the Publication itself.
+This can be found on this page:

 Now that you have the export from Substack, you're ready to start importing into Buttondown!